MargaritaAtr/FitTrack/testing.md

 ## Fixed Bugs

 * After encountering a Server error 500 when attempting to sign up for an account on Heroku, I conducted further testing locally and discovered an error related to SMTP.starttls().
 Seeking a solution, I searched for similar issues on Slack and found a recommendation to create a runtime.txt file specifying python-3.9.19.
 Following this advice, I created the runtime.txt file and pushed the changes, resolving the SMTP-related error.
+* After reviewing the code, it became evident that the "Update" link was non-functional on mobile screens.
+Further investigation revealed that the links to the quantity form HTML file were inadvertently excluded.
+* During the last testing session, I discovered that the order total wasn't updating.
+After reviewing the code, I identified that a line responsible for updating the order total was missing.
+Once I added it, everything was fixed.

 ## Unfixed Bugs